colbylemon/so-simple-theme/about/index.md

 ---
 layout: page
 title: About
-excerpt: "About this site."
+excerpt: "About me, and this site."
 ---

-This website is pretty bare.
-Since there's not much here, I don't think much is needed on the about page.
+This is my little place on the web.
+Because sometimes I get the urge to write something, and I want a place to put it.
+The something I write is likely to be geeky/obscure/techy, because that's pretty much me.
+But I'm not going to make any promises about what will show up here.
+If you want some semi-professional info about me, I'll point you at my [LinkedIn page](https://www.linkedin.com/in/colby-lemon-a899025).

-Powered by <a href="http://jekyllrb.com" rel="nofollow">Jekyll</a> using the <a href="https://mademistakes.com/work/so-simple-jekyll-theme/" rel="nofollow">So Simple Theme</a>.
+In case you care, or were wondering, this site uses [Jekyll]("http://jekyllrb.com") with the [So Simple Theme]("https://mademistakes.com/work/so-simple-jekyll-theme/").